Current Lead Time: 3 Weeks. Kestrel levers are built to order, according to the length you select.

 Head is 15 degrees (but downward offset ball lowers the point of applied force, making it feel and behave more like a 12 degree lever).

-Q: Will you offer different head angles in the future?
+Will we offer other head angles in the future?